No. 23 Coombe Road: Styles

 the house has a traditional piano nobile at 1/F level and a service floor at G/F level with external ornamental classical features typical of Palladian villas.
 Palladianism became popular in England from the mid-17th century and in other parts of Europe.
 Later when the style was falling from favour in Europe, it had a surge in popularity throughout the British colonies.

 The elevations of the house are divided into bays by rusticated piers or pilasters.
 The corners of the building have stucco groins.
 Moulded stucco bands run around the building.
 The ground floor windows are smaller than the first floor windows with curved heads and deep reveals.
 The wide first floor windows have plain segmental arches with central keystones.
 The walls are finished with painted rough cast rendering.
 A moulded cornice runs all around the house at eaves level.

 Historical values

-‘Stonyhurst’ bears witness to a historical period when the coolies’ labour was much needed in the construction of buildings in Hong Kong.
-In 1889, two years after the completed of ‘Stonyhurst’, the Governor Sir William Des Vœux described the building of houses on the Peak in these words: “every brick, stone, timber, and other article used in construction, as well as the furniture on completion, requires to be carried on coolies’ shoulders for distances varying from one to two miles to a height of 1,100 to 1,600 feet".
+'Stonyhurst' bears witness to a historical period when the coolies' labour was much needed in the construction of buildings in Hong Kong.
+In 1889, two years after the completion of 'Stonyhurst', the Governor Sir William Des Vœux described the building of houses on the Peak in these words: “every brick, stone, timber, and other article used in construction, as well as the furniture on completion, requires to be carried on coolies’ shoulders for distances varying from one to two miles to a height of 1,100 to 1,600 feet".